Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Application to non-convex global optimization on Simplex

 \section{Application to non-convex global optimization on Simplex}

-In this section, we compare the performance of the proposed method (GCDVSS) to three standard constrained optimization methods : the `interior-point' (IP) algorithm, `sequential quadratic programming' (SQP) and `genetic algorithm' (GA) for optimization of non-convex problems on simplex parameter space.
-All of the above-mentioned well-known algorithms are available in Matlab R2014a (The Mathworks) via the Optimization Toolbox functions \textit{fmincon} (for IP and SQP algorithm) and \textit{ga} (for GA).
-IP and SQP search for local minimum and they are less time consuming in general.
-On the other hand GA tries to find global minimum, being more time consuming.
-In the following studies, we considered the convergence to the true solution to be successful if the absolute distance of the optimum objective function value returned by the algorithms with the true optimum value of the objective function is less than $10^{-2}$.
-For GCDVSS algorithm, the values of all the tuning parameters have been taken to be same as mentioned in Section \ref{sec_algo}.
-For IP and SQP algorithms, the upper bound for maximum number of iterations and function evaluations is set to be infinity each.
-For GA, we use the default options of `ga' function in Matlab R2014a.
-GCDVSS algorithm is implemented in Matlab R2014a.
+In this section, we compare the performance of the proposed method (RMPSS) with three constrained optimization methods : the `interior-point' (IP) algorithm, `sequential quadratic programming' (SQP) and `genetic algorithm' (GA) based on optimization of challenging objective functions on simplex constrained parameter space.
+All of the above-mentioned algorithms are available in Matlab R2016b (The Mathworks) via the Optimization Toolbox functions \textit{fmincon} (for IP and SQP algorithm) and \textit{ga} (for GA).
+IP and SQP algorithms return a local minimum as the solution but they are less time consuming, in general.
+On the other hand GA is a heuristic algorithm which attempts to find global minimum, and it is more time consuming.
+For the following comparative studies, we consider the algorithm is successful in reaching the global minimum if the absolute difference of function value at the solution (returned by the algorithm) and the true minimum value of the objective function is less than $10^{-2}$.
+For maximization problems, the objective function is taken to be the negative of the true function which needs to be maximized and same convergence criteria is considered as mentioned previously.
+For RMPSS algorithm, the values of all the tuning parameters are taken to be same as mentioned in Section \ref{sec_algo}.
+RMPSS algorithm is implemented in Matlab R2016b.
+The code for RMPSS algorithm is made available at the following link\footnote{\url{https://github.com/priyamdas2/RMPSS}}.
+For IP and SQP algorithms, the upper bound for maximum number of iterations and function evaluations is set to be infinity.
+For GA, we use the default options of \textit{ga} function in Matlab R2016b.
 We perform the simulations in a machine with 64-Bit Windows 8.1, Intel i7 3.60GHz processors and 32GB RAM.